 The Ohio Medicaid Assessment Survey (OMAS) is an Ohio-specific assessment that provides health care access, utilization, and health status information about residential Ohioans at the state, regional and county levels, with a concentration on Ohio’s Medicaid, Medicaid-eligible, and non-Medicaid populations.
 The OMAS mission is to assist the efficient and effective administration of Ohio’s Medicaid program.

 OMAS is a mail, web, and random digit dial telephone survey first fielded in 1997.
 In its eighth iteration, OMAS enables tracking of the state’s health system and health status over time.
-Data collection for the 2019 OMAS is currently in progress.
+In 2020, OMAS is fielding a supplemental survey on the effects of the COVID-19 pandemic on Ohio households.

 The main topics for OMAS are health care access, health care utilization, insurance status, chronic and acute health conditions, mental health, health risk behaviors, and health demographics such as employment, income, and socioeconomic indicators.
 These topics assist the Ohio Department of Medicaid and other health-associated state and local agencies in identifying health services and system gaps and assist in developing strategies for improving health services to Ohio’s population.